-- Rovinia: Rovinia is an idyllic beach, great for remote summer times and relaxation.
+- Rovinia: An idyllic beach, remote and great for relaxation.
 Its emerald waters, white pebbles, impressive rock formations and lush greenery create a magnificent scenery.
-You can take a dirt road and short hiking trail to get there or rent a boat.
+Accessible via dirt road and short hiking trail or by boar.
 There’s limited shade by the small cave on the edge of the beach.

 - Issos: This is a large sandy beach, located by the lagoon of Korission next to a cedar forest.

-- Glyfada: The sandy beach of Glyfada is close to the main town and it’s one of the most popular on the island.
+- Glyfada: Sandy beach close to the main town and one of the most popular on the island.
 It has blue waters and visitor facilities, making it perfect for families.
-There are many tavernas and bars in the area.
+There are many tavernes and bars in the area.

 - Agios Gordios: this is a large, popular beach with golden sand, shallow waters and impressive greenery.
 You can find plenty of sun loungers and restaurants.

 - Canal d' Amour: this is one of the most famous beaches in Corfu, thanks to its impressive landscapes.
-Canal d’ Amour was formed due to the corrosive power of the sea on the sandstone, creating several caves and passages to explore.
-The beach gets quite busy during the summer, so you’d better visit as early as possible to find the perfect spot!
+Canal d’ Amour was formed due to the corrosive power of the sea on the sandstone, creating several caves and passages.
+Can get quite busy during the summer, so you’d better visit as early as possible to find the perfect spot!